 Fever in newborn (less than 3 months old)

 Dial 911 immediately for any medical problem that is considered life-threatening.
 If you are unable to call 911, ask someone to call for you or take you to the nearest emergency care facility.

-When you need treatment right away for non-life-threatening injury and illness, visit Tri-State Minor Care Center.
-Some examples of conditions appropriate for minor care include:
+If you are not suffering from an acute respiratory illness, but you need treatment right away for non-life-threatening injury and illness, visit one of our three family practice clinics.
+Some examples of conditions appropriate for a minor care visit include:

 When you cannot get in to see your primary care provider

 Colds, flu, fever, sore throat, cough, and congestion

 Minor cuts and burns

 Brian Mabry, PA-C received his Master of Physician Assistant Studies from Kettering College in 2012.
 He was previously working as a physician assistant in Ohio before working at Garfield County Hospital District in Pomeroy.